argmaxml/recsplain/docs/source/item-query.rst

 ids
 ***************

-The ids are the item recommendations and are ordered by index position from most to least similar.
+The ids are the item recommendations and are ordered by index position from most to least similar to the search input.

 The item at index position 0 is the most similar item and the item in the last index position is the least similar.